$100K or 100 Days: Trade-offs when Pre-Training with Academic Resources: Conclusion

 \subsection{Acknowledgments}

 We are immensely thankful for the respondents to our academic compute survey.
-We would also like to thank Akshat Shrivastava and Michael A. Lepori for their generous feedback on this work.
+We would also like to thank Akshat Shrivastava, Alexander Koller, Chris Callison-Burch, Francisco Piedrahita Velez, Jennifer Hu, Michael A. Lepori, Nate Gillman, and Zheng-Xin Yong for their generous feedback on this work.
 This research was conducted using computational resources and services at the Center for Computation and Visualization, Brown University.
 This work was partially supported by a Brown University Presidential Fellowship for A.K.
 Disclosure: S.B. is an advisor to Snorkel AI, a company that provides software and services for data-centric artificial intelligence.